-S.J.D. candidates in residence must follow check-in and financial clearance procedures stipulated by the Registrar’s Office and the Graduate Program Office.
+S.J.D. candidates in residence must follow check-in and financial clearance procedures stipulated by the Registrar’s Office and the Graduate Program.
 All first-year candidates must regularly attend all courses and seminars taken during the first year.

 Regular attendance at classes and participation in class work are expected of all students.
-In cases of substantial delinquency in attendance, the Law School may, after written warning, treat students as having withdrawn from the course, seminar, or reading group in question.
-Students who believe they need to miss classes for an extended period of time must speak with Jeanne Tai or Nancy Pinn, who can assist with such situations, help ensure that students comply with the Law School’s attendance policy and related academic policies, and direct students to the applicable resources as necessary.
+In cases of substantial delinquency in attendance, the law school may, after written warning, treat students as having withdrawn from the course, seminar, or reading group in question.
+Students who believe they need to miss classes for an extended period of time must speak with Nancy Pinn or Catherine Peshkin, who can assist with such situations, help ensure that students comply with the law school’s attendance policy and related academic policies, and direct students to applicable resources as necessary.
 In no event may students receive credit for courses or seminars with meeting times that overlap in whole or in part.

 Under Massachusetts law, special circumstances apply to religious observances.
 Pursuant to the requirements of the law set forth in Chapter 151C, Section 2B of the General Laws of the Commonwealth of Massachusetts, a copy of this regulation is included in full here:

-Subject to limited exceptions, graduate students are eligible to enroll in all courses and seminars at the Law School.
-Admission to courses and seminars requiring special permission from the instructor is expected to be based on similar criteria as applied to J.D. students.
+Subject to limited exceptions, graduate students are eligible to enroll in most courses and seminars at the law school.
+Admission to courses and seminars requiring special permission from the instructor is expected to be based on similar criteria as those applied to J.D. students.

 Students who fail to appear for a scheduled exam for a course in which they are enrolled may be subject to disciplinary action by Harvard Law School.

-Further information on exam policies is found in the “Examinations” section of the Harvard Law School Handbook of Academic Policies 2016-2017 and in the Law School’s Standing Policies of the Administrative Board Concerning Exam Administration.
+More complete information regarding exam policies is found in the “Examinations” section of the Harvard Law School Handbook of Academic Policies 2022-2023 and in the law school’s Standing Policies of the Administrative Board Concerning Exam Administration.

-Deadlines for registering for and submitting a final copy of the paper an LL.M. student writes in satisfaction of the written work requirement are listed in the “Rules Relating to Harvard Law School Studies” section of the Harvard Law School Handbook of Academic Policies 2016-2017.
+Deadlines for registering for and submitting a final copy of the paper an LL.M. student writes in satisfaction of the Written Work Requirement are listed in the “Rules Relating to Law School Studies” section of the Harvard Law School Handbook of Academic Policies 2022-2023.